hashicorp/terraform/website/source/intro/getting-started/remote.html.markdown

 from long-running Terraform processes.

 # How to Use Terraform Remotely

+~> **Warning!** This feature requires Terraform Enterprise.
+You will be asked to start a trial when clicking on interactive tutorial link (instant access).
+Alternatively you can contact sales@hashicorp.com to start or extend your trial.

 You can learn how to use Terraform remotely with our [interactive tutorial](https://atlas.hashicorp.com/tutorial/terraform/?utm_source=oss&utm_medium=getting-started&utm_campaign=terraform) or you can follow the outlined steps below.